...Refinish Your Cue

 - Avoid Raw Linseed Oil for this reason, it is not a drying oil and is not classed as a finishing oil.
 You can search the internet for any number of wood finishing experts who will tell you the same.
 You may well know someone who says it is good, but it's not.
 Don't get me wrong, it won't hurt to use it, but there are much better options available.

-- It may not be cheapest option, but it contains the finest blend of expensive, traditional ingredients, and will give you the highest quality, smoothest feeling, oil finished cue.
+- They may not be cheapest options, but they are unique and cannot be found anywhere else.
+Containing the finest blend of expensive, traditional ingredients, they will give you the highest quality, smoothest feeling finish possible.